tranhelen/tranhelen/_posts/2019-06-23-thebalancingact.md

 - You don't have to work yourself to death
 - The time I spent working myself to death gave me a leg-up and paved the way for the rest of my career

-The excessive work hours I pulled off in my early 20s _were_ balanced.
+The work hours I pulled off in my early 20s _were_ balanced.
 I needed nothing else at the time.
 My career was my escape from an otherwise dull life and my body and mind responded by giving me the energy I needed to pull it off.
 When that was no longer the case, my body revolvted to bring me back to normal.
 Always in balance.

 When I look back, I'm looking back through my _current context_ and so I say, "you don't need to work so hard."
 But that's only because it would throw my life off-balance _now_...
 I have a different body with needs.